Athol Guy: Personal life

 Guy is a widower, and had a daughter, Alissa Guy, with his wife.
 In an interview on May 6, 2015 he stated his daughter was his proudest achievement, and she was 35 at the time of the interview.
 About her, he also said: "She is progressing beautifully in life.
 Sadly, she lost her mum, my dear wife, about ten years ago.
 I’m so proud of the way she has handled her life."

-He is also a has a granddaughter who was born in 2012.
+He also has a granddaughter who was born in 2012.
 In 1996, he bought a West Rock farm, near Lancefield, west of Melbourne in 1996.
 He also breeds thoroughbred horses and grows grapes on a farm he purchased in 1994.

 Guy is a Christian, and partnered with fellow seeker, Keith Potger, to write a gospel song for their live concerts, "You're My Spirit".

 Guy had a step-sister, Annie Viergever.
-Viergever was the daughter of Jack Ransom, who went on to marry Guy's mother, making her his step-sister.
+Viergever was the daughter of Jack Ransom, who went on to marry Guy's mother.
 She died along with her husband, Jaap Viergever, 64, and their 3 dogs in a housefire.
 At the time of her death, Guy stated she was in declining health.

 As last known, Guy was reported to live in Mt.
 Macedon, near his now deceased sister's house.